Fern: Molecular phylogenetics

 Molecular data, which remain poorly constrained for many parts of the plants' phylogeny, have been supplemented by morphological observations supporting the inclusion of Equisetaceae in the ferns, notably relating to the construction of their sperm and peculiarities of their roots.
-However, there remained differences of opinion about the placement of the genus Equisetum (see Equisetopsida for further discussion).
-One possible solution was to denominate only the leptosporangiate ferns as "true ferns" while denominating the other three groups as fern allies.
-In practice, numerous classification schemes have been proposed for ferns and fern allies, and there has been little consensus among them.

 The leptosporangiate ferns are sometimes called "true ferns".
 This group includes most plants familiarly known as ferns.
 Modern research supports older ideas based on morphology that the Osmundaceae diverged early in the evolutionary history of the leptosporangiate ferns; in certain ways this family is intermediate between the eusporangiate ferns and the leptosporangiate ferns.
 Rai and Graham (2010) broadly supported the primary groups, but queried their relationships, concluding that "at present perhaps the best that can be said about all relationships among the major lineages of monilophytes in current studies is that we do not understand them very well".
 Grewe et al. (2013) confirmed the inclusion of horsetails within ferns sensu lato, but also suggested that uncertainties remained in their precise placement.
 Other classifications have raised Ophioglossales to the rank of a fifth class, separating the whisk ferns and ophioglossoid ferns.

-One problem with the classification of ferns is that of cryptic species.
-A cryptic species is a species that is morphologically similar to another species, but differs genetically in ways that prevent fertile interbreeding.
-A good example of this is the currently designated species Asplenium trichomanes (maidenhair spleenwort).
-This is actually a species complex that includes distinct diploid and tetraploid races.
-There are minor but unclear morphological differences between the two groups, which prefer distinctly differing habitats.
-In many cases such as this, the species complexes have been separated into separate species, thus raising the total number of species of ferns.
-Many more cryptic species may be yet to be discovered and designated.

 Phylogeny

-The ferns are related to other higher order taxa as shown in the following cladogram:
+The ferns are related to other groups as shown in the following cladogram:

 Nomenclature and subdivision

-The classification of Smith et al. (2006) treated ferns as four classes:
+The classification of Smith et al. in 2006 treated ferns as four classes: